 As USAID responds to the COVID-19 pandemic, OIG is implementing an organization-wide strategy to promote accountability and provide oversight for related agency programs and activities.
-This covers the agency’s use of supplemental funding under the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 and the Coronavirus Aid, Relief, and Economic Security Act, as well as its use of existing funds and programs to address COVID-19 around the world.
+This covers the agency’s use of supplemental funding as well as pre-existing funds and programs to address COVID-19 around the world.

-Advisory Notice.
-OIG issued its advisory notice, “Key Questions To Inform USAID’s COVID-19 Response,” for USAID to consider when planning and executing its response to the pandemic.
+- Early on, we issued an advisory notice, “Key Questions To Inform USAID’s COVID-19 Response,” for USAID to consider when planning and executing its response to the pandemic.
 The notice provides a roadmap for Agency response efforts that is linked to our Top Management Challenges report and informed by our prior and ongoing work on public health emergency response, global health supply chain, humanitarian assistance, and other relevant topics.
-(See our global health page for prior work related to these topics.)
-The key questions fall under four broad areas:
+See our global health page for prior work related to these topics.